 This is a dual purpose pin.
 During Master Reset, the state of the \overline{LD} input determines one of two default offset values (127 or 1,023) for the \overline{PAE} and \overline{PAF} flags, along with the method by which these offset registers can be programmed, parallel or serial.
 After Master Reset, \overline{LD} enables write operations to and read operations from the offset registers.
 Only the offset loading method currently selected can be used to write to the registers.
 Offset registers can be read only in parallel.
-A LOW on \overline{LD} during Master Reset selects a default \overline{PAE} offset value of 07FH (a threshold 127 words from the empty boundary), a default \overline{PAF} offset value of 07FH (a threshold 127 words from the full boundary), and parallel loading of other offset values.
-A HIGH on \overline{LD} during Master Reset selects a default \overline{PAE} offset value of 3FFH (a threshold 1,023 words from the empty boundary), a default \overline{PAF} offset value of 3FFH (a threshold 1,023 words from the empty boundary), and serial loading of other offset value of 3FFH (a threshold 1,023 words from the empty boundary), and serial loading of other offset value of 3FFH (a threshold 1,023 words from the empty boundary), and serial loading of other offset values.
+A LOW on \overline{LD} during Master Reset selects a default \overline{PAE} offset value of 07FH (a threshold 127 words from the empty boundary), and parallel loading of other offset values.
+A HIGH on \overline{LD} during Master Reset selects a default \overline{PAE} offset value of 3FFH (a threshold 1,023 words from the empty boundary), a default \overline{PAE} offset value of 3FFH (a threshold 1,023 words from the full boundary), and serial loading of other offset values.

-After Master Reset, the $\overline{\text{LD}}$ pin is used to activate the programming process of the flag offset values $\overline{\text{PAE}}$ and $\overline{\text{PAF}}$.
-Pulling $\overline{\text{LD}}$ LOW will begin a serial loading or parallel load or read of these offset values.
+After Master Reset, the \overline{LD} pin is used to activate the programming process of the flag offset values \overline{PAE} and \overline{PAF} .
+Pulling \overline{LD} LOW will begin a serial loading or parallel load or read of these offset values.
 See Figure 4, Programmable Flag Offset Programming Sequence.